tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/批量处理/批量处理概述_intl_en.md

 You can use the batch operation feature in the COS console.
 For more information, see [Batch Operation](https://intl.cloud.tencent.com/document/product/436/32956).

-> Batch operation is currently available only in public cloud regions in the Chinese mainland China.
+> Batch operation is currently available only in public cloud regions in the Chinese mainland.

 ## How It Works